v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 # Ingestion and workflow

 In this section, we describe how the Drone Delivery application handles incoming client requests.
 This involves ingesting the requests at high volume, and then initiating a workflow for each request.
-The application must be able to service requests in a reliable and efficient manner, including
+The application must be able to service requests in a reliable and efficient manner, including handling failures

 ![](./images/ingestion-workflow.png)